Centre for Fine Print Research

-We are currently working with Hewlett Packard, Denby Pottery, Burleigh Pottery, Bits from Bytes, Renishaw, John Purcell Paper, St Cuthberts Mill, Polycarta, Viridis 3D, Cranfield Colours, Canon, Roland DG, Society of Dyers and Colourists, The British Museum, The Arnolfini, Oce, The National Gallery and Pulse labels.
+We are currently working with Hewlett Packard, Denby Pottery, Burleigh Pottery, Bits from Bytes, Renishaw, John Purcell Paper, St Cuthberts Mill, Polycarta, Viridis 3D, Cranfield Colours, Canon, Roland DG, Society of Dyers and Colourists, The British Museum, The Arnolfini, Oce, The National Gallery.

 The research team have patented novel ceramic materials which are in the process of commercial exploitation.
 Find out more.

-AcademiaThe Centre for Fine Print Research has links and partnerships with World leading institutions including University of Bristol, Bristol Robotics Laboratory, Università Degli Studi Di Milano, Italy, Gjøvik University College Norway University of Leeds, University of Ulster in Belfast, Universitat Autònoma de Barcelona Spain, Université de Reims Champagne-Ardenne France, Pannon University Hungary, AKI (ArtEz) Netherlands.
+AcademiaThe Centre for Fine Print Research has links and partnerships with World leading institutions including University of Bristol, Bristol Robotics Laboratory, Università Degli Studi Di Milano, Italy, Gjøvik University College Norway.
+University of Leeds, University of Ulster in Belfast, Universitat Autònoma de Barcelona Spain, Université de Reims Champagne-Ardenne France, Pannon University Hungary, AKI (ArtEz) Netherlands.
 CFPR Editions functions as a publishing studio of limited edition prints and multiples.
 The studio primarily publishes digital prints using technologies such as inkjet, UV, 3D printing and laser cutting.